googlefonts/fontra/README.md

 # Fontra

-- Checkout the repo, cd into the root of the repo
+- Check out the repo, cd into the root of the repo

 - Create a Python venv in the root of the repo: